Sperry Top-Sider Men’s Authentic Original Boat Shoe

 Rockport Men’s Perth

 Bruno Marc New York Bahama Loafers

 The 1930’s called, and they’re back again.
 Boat shoes were a big hitter among the New York crowd when yachts were shipping off from multiple ports in the Manhattan area, giving a nautical appeal to the wardrobes of the post-roaring twenties men.
 Fortunately, they’re back and better than ever.
 We couldn’t contain it down to our usual ten, so here are the top fifteen pairs of boat shoes, with some friendly fashion advice from the gurus at Gear Hungry.

-Our Top Picks Of The Best Boat Shoes
+The Best Boat Shoes

 Sperry Top-Sider Men’s Authentic Original Boat Shoe

 Sperry takes the cake with one killer boat shoe.
 First of all, we’re big fans of versatility in design, and they give you up to thirty different options to choose from between coloration and style.
 You can’t get any better than that.
 Besides the looks, it’s about the comfort and construction: all leather, all the time.
 You’ll slip right into these shoes, feeling completely at home, and looking at yourself in the full-length mirror saying, “Who’s dapper as hell?
 Me.”
 Humor aside, we couldn’t be happier with the non-marking rubber outsole, and the shock-absorbing EVA heel cup.
 Sperry sits at number one for value and comfort: it’s time to hit the boardwalk, lads.

 Leather construction; available in over thirty different designs/colors